csyt0618/DurHack-SYD/README.md

  - webpage design
  - css
  - login page
-    -username and password
+    - username and password
  - home page
-    -the meter and parragraph enter page
+    - the meter and parragraph enter page
     - then output from gemini aof recipes
  - History
-    -graphs of previous data
+    - graphs of previous data
  - gemini api connecting